CptConstantine/RoleByPost/README.md

     - **Popcorn:** Each participant picks who goes next; at the end of a round, the last person can pick anyone (including themselves) to start the next round.
   - GMs can set the initiative order directly from the initiative tracker.
   - Buttons for starting and ending turns, and displays the current round and participants.

+- **Character Speech and Narration**
+  - Players can speak as their characters with formatted messages and avatars
+  - GMs can speak as NPCs with custom display names
+  - GMs can provide narration with special formatting

 ---